We are constantly telling ourselves stories.

 What are you determined to do in your lifetime?

-I was determined to figure out what kind of contribution I wanted to make for the second half of my life and career.
+I was determined to figure out what kind of contribution I wanted to make in the second half of my life and career.
 This was when the inner, tiny sparks of possibility began to emerge and I started to change the stories I was telling myself.

 So, the great thing about treading water at that time?